Oceanwall/viewReddit/README.md

   <br>
 </h1>

-<h4 align="center">A web application built on <a href="https://reactjs.org" target="_blank">React</a> that provides real-time, dynamic visualization of comments from various subreddits.
+<h4 align="center">A web application built on <a href="https://reactjs.org" target="_blank">React</a> that analyzes comments from selected subreddits to provide both an attractive, real-time visual overlay and data-based tables and graphs.

 <br>
 <br>